 As part of Live and Let Die promotions, Roger Moore’s photo was taken as Bond in the requisite dinner jacket, yet this outfit didn’t make it to the film.
 Not wearing a dinner jacket in Live and Let Die was one of the many ways used to distinguish Moore from his predecessors.
 Cyril Castle made this black dinner jacket in the same six-button double-breasted with two to button style as the double-breasted suit Moore wears at the end of the film.
 It has softly-padded shoulders, slanted pockets with fancy braided jetting, satin silk peak lapels, and satin silk-covered buttons.
 The dinner jacket also has Cyril Castle’s flared, link-button cuffs, which are seen on all of the suits in Live and Let Die.
 The dinner jacket has matching black trousers.

-The shirt repeats George Lazenby’s now very dated style with a ruffled front, with one row of ruffles down each side of the placket.
+The dress shirt repeats George Lazenby’s now-dated style with a ruffled front, with one row of ruffles down each side of the placket.
 The lack of such flamboyant clothing that made it into Live and Let Die is more in character for Bond.
-The shirt is likely made by Turnbull & Asser, in a way to tie Moore’s clothing in with Bond’s already established shirtmaker.
-It has a spread collar, and its double cuffs have the link holes very close to the fold—something which Turnbull & Asser is known for.
+The cream silk shirt is most likely made by Frank Foster.
+It has a spread collar, and its double cuffs have the link holes very close to the fold.
 Moore wears a wide black bow tie and a white handkerchief puffed in his breast pocket.

 Moore wore this dinner suit to the Live and Let Die premiere.